Pride: Simba has way too much of this in Series Five.

 The Writer is the evil creator of the entire universe.
 Every life he creates is just a "character" in his "story".
 He is responsible for everything that has happened in the lives of Simba, Nala and Haiba.
 He created the universe as a means of being able to spread death and destruction at will.
 His ultimate aim is to destroy all of creation.

 Voiced by: Whoopi Goldberg (Shenzi), Cheech Marin (Banzai) and Jim Cummings (Ed)

 Shenzi, Banzai and Ed are Scar's "top hyena agents", forced into doing all of his dirty work.
 They're terrified of their leader, and would love nothing more than to get away from him for good.
 That's easier said than done, though...

 "Don't tell me you actually believed that hakuna matata nonsense?
 It is kind of good, though, isn't it?

-convinces the kids."
+Really convinces the kids."

 Voiced by: Nathan Lane(Timon) and Ernie Sabella(Pumbaa)

-, but here they are portrayed as disturbingly cheerful monsters, who lure cubs in with their friendly appearance.
-They suck the souls of two cubs each year, draining their life energy in order to remain immortal.
-These are two guys to stay away from.
+Timon and Pumbaa are rather kind characters in The Lion King, but here they are portrayed as disturbingly cheerful monsters, who lure other animals in with their friendly appearance.
+They suck the souls of two victims each year, draining their life energy in order to remain immortal.
+They are quite polite chaps though.

 "You shouldn't mess with people like me, kid.
 They're dangerous...and deadly."